strapdata/elassandra-operator/docs/source/multi-dc.rst

 .. tip::

-    These Elassandra cluster secrets does not include any ownerReference <https://kubernetes.io/docs/concepts/workloads/controllers/garbage-collection/>`_ and won't be deleted when deleting the Elassandra datacenter because these secrets could be used by another datacenter.
+    These Elassandra cluster-wide secrets does not include any ownerReference <https://kubernetes.io/docs/concepts/workloads/controllers/garbage-collection/>`_ and won't be deleted when deleting the Elassandra datacenter because they could be used by another datacenter.
     So, it's up to you to properly delete these secrets when deleting an Elassandra cluster.

 Deploy the datacenter **dc2** of the Elassandra cluster **cl1** in the Kubernetes cluster **cluster2**, with the following network settings: